-My family said good-bye to cable more than two years ago, and we have never missed it!
-We get all of our shows via streaming video services like Netflix, Hulu and Amazon Video on Demand.
+My family said goodbye to cable more than two years ago, and we have never missed it!
+We get all of our shows via streaming video services like Netflix, Hulu, and Amazon Video on Demand.
 Streaming a majority of our entertainment means we search only for what we want to watch and don’t have to watch many commercials.

-You can watch streaming video from a variety of different players, from Internet connected HDTVs and dedicated set top boxes to laptops and tablets.
+You can watch streaming video from a variety of different players, from Internet-connected HDTVs and dedicated set-top boxes to laptops and tablets.
 But no matter what device you use, the most important aspect of your streaming experience is your network connection.

 For a smooth streaming video experience, you need a fast, reliable Internet connection as well as a stable home network connection.
 If not, you may run into issues like video stuttering, prolonged buffering or videos stopping mid-play.
-Luckily, there are three things that you can do to make sure that your have the best streaming experience possible.
+Luckily, there are three things that you can do to make sure that you have the best streaming experience possible.

 Improve Your Internet Connection

-Most streaming video providers require a minimum of 1 to 1.5 Megabits per second (Mbps) speed for low quality streaming.
+Most streaming video providers require a minimum of 1 to 1.5 Megabits per second (Mbps) speed for low-quality streaming.
 For the average home user, anywhere from 1 ~ 5 Mbps per second is a decent Internet connection speed.

 If you want higher quality streaming video (720p or higher), you should invest in higher Internet connectivity speeds.
-If you are a household with multiple devices — including computers, tablets, smart devices, gaming consoles and more — that all access the Internet at the same time, the higher the better.
+If you are a household with multiple devices — including computers, tablets, smart devices, gaming consoles and more — that all access the Internet at the same time, the higher, the better.

 Improve Your Home Network Connections

 While wireless network connections are quick and easy, you may want to consider using a physical (wired) connection if possible.
 Physical connections that use a traditional network cable are less prone to interference, making for a stable connection.